 Will your home survive a wildfire?
 Do you know what part of your home is most vulnerable to fire?
 Visit the Tillamook Forest Center for answers to these questions, free information, displays and more during Wildfire Awareness Month in Oregon.
 The Oregon Department of Forestry encourages home and property owners to take steps now to increase the fire-resistance of their structures.

-This program is geared for audiences tweleve and older with paid registration.
-Registration is required, the deadline is Sunday, April 26th and space is limited.
-Please call 866-930-4646 or stop by the Center to reserve your place
+This program is geared for audiences twelve and older with paid registration.
+Registration is required, the deadline is Wednesday, June 10th and space is limited.
+Please call 866-930-4646 or stop by the Center to reserve your place.

 Forest Wildfire & Watershed Educator Workshop